This course consists of a series of lessons which aim to introduce the basic conceptual and experimental approaches in computational neuroscience.

 This lecture describes non-spiking simple neuron models used in artificial neural networks and machine learning.

-The ionic basis of the action potential, including the Hodgkin Huxley model.
+This lesson covers the ionic basis of the action potential, including the Hodgkin-Huxley model.

-Forms of plasticity on many levels - short-term, long-term, metaplasticity, structural plasticity.
-With examples related to modelling of biochemical networks.
+This lesson discuses forms of neural plasticity on many levels, including short-term, long-term, metaplasticity, and structural plasticity.
+During the lesson you will also be presented with examples related to the modelling of biochemical networks.

-Introduction to modelling of chemical computation in the brain
+This lesson provides an introduction to modelling of chemical computation in the brain.

-Conference presentation on computationally demanding studies of synaptic plasticity on the molecular level
+This lesson gives a presentation on computationally demanding studies of synaptic plasticity on the molecular level.